LeoOdaya117/laravel-react-survey/README.md

 npm install --save-dev @vitejs/plugin-react react react-router-dom react-dom
 ```

-3. Change the file or replace the code of **'vite.config.js'** in Laravel Project
+3. Copy the file or replace the code of **'vite.config.js'** in Laravel Project

 ```
 // vite.config.js